creativenull/projectlocal.vim/README.md

 [Revised from projectcmd.nvim]

-## Documentation

-The documentation can be found over at [docs/projectlocal.txt][docs] and via vim after installation and calling the command `:help projectlocal`.

 ## Contributing

 At this point, you're welcome to just look at the code and see what issue you can find or be able to propose additional